csixteen/simulated-evolution/README.md

 # Dependencies

-The project uses Go modules, so you'll want to use a vergion of Go more recent than [1.11](https://blog.golang.org/using-go-modules).
+The project uses Go modules, so you'll want to use a version of Go more recent than [1.11](https://blog.golang.org/using-go-modules).

 # Building